 nor for that matter the Sahara in the Touggart-El Oued region

 of Algeria.
-The former is so dry and utterly lifeless, that
+The Chilean desert is so dry and utterly lifeless,

 on our windshield.
 Furthermore, unlike the eerie, other worldly